 What change rooms can I use before coming to the pool?

-Children five and under may use either change room (men's or women's) under adult supervision.
-Children six and over must use gender specific change rooms or privacy change rooms.
+Children five and under may use either change room with adult supervision.
+Children six and over must use gender specific or privacy change rooms.
 All children under 12 must be supervised by adults in change rooms.

-The family change room is located across from the 50m Varsity Pool lifeguard office.
-We also have a gender-neutral privacy change stall located outside the main entrance to the 25 yd Benson pool.
+The family change room is located across from the 50m Varsity Pool office.
+We also have a gender-neutral change stall located outside the 25 yd/Benson pool.